 def get_and_save_image_to_file(image_url, output_dir):

-image_content = response.content
+image_content = requests.get(image_url).content

 image_file = io.BytesIO(image_content)